HABITAT LEARNING LAB:

 • Front and hind wings are held together with a tiny hook

-• Females have a long, hollow tube on the rear end used for laying eggs.
-This tube is specialized for stinging or piercing.
+• Females have an ovipositer (long, hollow tube on the rear end through which eggs are deposited) that is modified for stinging or piercing

 Differences between bees and wasps: